Every finite group is the group of self homotopy equivalences of an elliptic space: Abstract

 \section{Abstract}

-In this paper we prove that every finite group $G$ can be realized as the group of self-homotopy equivalences of infinitely many elliptic spaces $X$.
-Moreover, $X$ can be chosen to be the rationalization of an inflexible compact simply connected manifold.
+We prove that every finite group $G$ can be realized as the group of self-homotopy equivalences of infinitely many elliptic spaces $X$.
+To construct those spaces we introduce a new technique which leads, for example, to the existence of infinitely many inflexible manifolds.
+Further applications to representation theory will appear in a separate paper.